Eight Steps to Enrollment

 There are eight steps to enrolling in the CDASS program:

-1. Enroll in an Eligible Waiver
+1. Enroll in Community First Choice

 2. Meet with your case manager